zthun/janitor/packages/lint-janitor/README.md

   htmlFiles: ['packages/**/src/**/*.html'],
   // You can have as many globs as you want.
   markdownFiles: ['packages/**/*.md', '*.md'],
+  // You can also exclude files from the include list.
+These are normally
+  // used for code generated files and should not be linted.
+  markdownFilesExclude: ['**/CHANGELOG.md'],
   // You can also specify specific files - json and yaml have no
   // configurations as they are very specific formats.
   jsonFiles: ['package.json'],